Methodism: Southern Africa

 The Methodist Church operates across South Africa, Namibia, Botswana, Lesotho and Swaziland, with a limited presence in Zimbabwe and Mozambique.
 It is a member church of the World Methodist Council.

-Methodism in Southern Africa began as a result of lay Christian work by an Irish soldier of the English Regiment, John Irwin, who was stationed at the Cape and began to hold prayer meetings as early as 1795.
-The first Methodist lay preacher at the Cape, George Middlemiss, was a soldier of the 72nd Regiment of the British Army stationed at the Cape in 1805.
-This foundation paved the way for missionary work by Methodist missionary societies from Great Britain, many of whom sent missionaries with the 1820 English settlers to the Western and Eastern Cape.
+Methodism in Southern Africa began as a result of lay Christian work by John Irwin, an Irish soldier in the British Army who was stationed at the Cape Colony between 1795 and 1803.
+Irwin began to hold prayer meetings with other Methodists of the British garrison as early as 1795 in a small room rented in Cape Town.
+The first Methodist lay preacher at the Cape, George Middlemiss, was a soldier of the British Army's 72nd Regiment of Foot who was stationed at the Cape Colony in 1805.
+This foundation paved the way for missionary work by Methodist missionary societies from Britain, many of whom sent missionaries with the 1820 Settlers to the Western and Eastern Cape.
 Among the most notable of the early missionaries were Barnabas Shaw and William Shaw.
 The largest group was the Wesleyan Methodist Church, but there were a number of others that joined to form the Methodist Church of South Africa, later known as the Methodist Church of Southern Africa.

 The Methodist Church of Southern Africa is the largest mainline Protestant denomination in South Africa – 7.3% of the South African population recorded their religious affiliation as 'Methodist' in the last national census.